Code-Institute-Submissions/Jamsey911-hangman_mp3/README.md

 ### Menu Options

 ![Menu Options](./assets/images/features/hm-options.png)
-* At the start and end of a game, users will have access to the menu where they can choose from these options: <br>
+* When opening the app and when a game is completed, users will have access to the menu where they can choose from the displayed options: <br>
 [A] - Play Game <br>
 [B] - Game Rules <br>
 [C] - Exit Game

 ### Game Rules

 ![Game Rules](./assets/images/features/hm-rules-2.png)
-* The game rules appears will the user selects [B].
+* The game rules appears when the user selects [B].

 ### Exit Game

 ![Exit Game](./assets/images/features/hm-exit-2.png)
 * The players will see this message if they will chose to exit the game by typing [C].

 ### How to Play

 ![How to Play](./assets/images/how_to/hm-how-to-1.png)<br>
 ![How to Play](./assets/images/how_to/hm-how-to-2.png)<br>
 ![How to Play](./assets/images/how_to/hm-how-to-3.png)<br>